Skip to main content

 2. Glossary

 1. Cohort: We count a customer as new when they make their first transaction with you and each new customer is assigned to their Cohort (by first purchase month).
+Customer related metrics exclude $0 orders, thus if a customer made a purchase of $0, that order will not be counted as a valid order.

 2. New Customer: Counted as when your customer makes their first purchase with you.
+Customer related metrics exclude $0 orders, thus if a customer made a purchase of $0, that order will not be counted as a valid order.

 3. Returning Customer: Counted when your customer comes back to make another purchase.
+Customer related metrics exclude $0 orders, thus if a customer made a purchase of $0, that order will not be counted as a valid order.

 5. Customer Acquisition Cost (CAC): the Cost to acquire a new customer.
 We calculate CAC by Dividing Total Ad Spend by your New Customers from a given month.
 To be conservative, Parker assumes a front-loaded blended CAC because the value does not account for any spend for activating past buyers.